 This section will briefly explain the status of the ERP in the context of national procedures, e.g. specifying whether it has been adopted by parliament and whether it has been subject to a wide-reaching national consultation process with external stakeholders.
-Furthermore, it should briefly describe the country's key economic challenges, particularly in the context of recovery from the COVID-19 crisis and the green and digital transitions, the current policy framework for the medium term and spell out the main policy objectives embedded in that framework.
+Furthermore, it should briefly describe the country's key economic challenges, particularly in the context of recovery from the COVID-19 crisis, the mitigation of the economic fallout of Russia's war of aggression against Ukraine and the green and digital transitions, the current policy framework for the medium term and spell out the main policy objectives embedded in that framework.
 Countries are encouraged to include cross-references to the Commission's assessment in the respective individual report of the annual Enlargement Package.

-2. IMPLEMENTATION OF THE POLICY GUIDANCE (MAX 2 PAGES)
+2. IMPLEMENTATION OF THE POLICY GUIDANCE (MAX 4 PAGES)

-Provide a concise overview of the measures taken or planned to be taken over the duration of the programme to implement the policy guidance that was adopted in the Economic and Financial Dialogue in July 2021.
+Provide a concise overview of the measures taken or planned to be taken over the duration of the programme to implement the policy guidance that was adopted in the Economic and Financial Dialogue in May 2022.

-The following sections on the medium-term macroeconomic and fiscal framework and structural reforms should be consistent with the above mentioned measures implementing the 2021 policy guidance and should refer back to them and their expected impact where appropriate.
+The following sections on the medium-term macroeconomic and fiscal framework and structural reforms should be consistent with the above mentioned measures implementing the 2022 policy guidance and should refer back to them and their expected impact where appropriate.